NERSC/train/tapia-workshop-2017/IntroToCori/ex3-building_apps/README.md

 #SBATCH -t 10                    # Set 10 minute time limit
 #SBATCH -L SCRATCH               # Job requires $SCRATCH file system
 #SBATCH -C knl                   # use KNL nodes
-#SBATCH --reservation=csgftrain  # our reservation today
+#SBATCH --reservation=tapia  # our reservation today

 # Slurm will start us in the directory we submitted the job
 # srun is not strictly necessary here (it's a serial job), but we'll get